mui/material-ui/docs/data/base/components/menu/menu.md

 Use `MenuItemUnstyled` to add items to the menu.
 These are rendered as `<li>` elements.

-{{"demo": "UnstyledMenuIntroduction.js", "defaultCodeOpen": false, "bg": "gradient"}}
+{{"demo": "UnstyledMenuIntroduction.tsx", "defaultCodeOpen": false, "bg": "gradient"}}

 {{"component": "modules/components/ComponentLinkHeader.js", "design": false}}